We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Adaptive cruise control is a great safety feature to have in your SUV, especially if you frequently drive on highways or take road trips.
 This feature works in conjunction with the anti-lock brakes in your car, another standard feature of modern cars.
 How adaptive cruise control works is like this: your car contains sensors that detect when traffic has slowed down or when you have switched lanes to overtake another car.

-When the sensors detect either of these situations, the car will speed up or slow down by activating the gas or brake pedals whichever is applicable, without the driver having to modify or turn off cruise control.
+When the sensors detect either of these situations, the car will speed up or slow down by activating the gas or brake pedals, whichever is applicable, without the driver having to modify or turn off cruise control.
 This makes for seamless highway driving.

 Automatic and adaptive headlight systems, such as automatic high beams, make it easier and safer to drive at night.
 These types of headlights will automatically turn on when it gets dark.
 Meanwhile, adaptive headlights will adjust themselves according to the shape of the road you are driving on.
 For example, if you are driving on a windy road, adaptive headlights will bend to increase visibility.

 Next, airbags are the original safety technology.
 You won’t find an automobile without them in the 21st century.
-While they are nothing new, they are still worth talking about given the airbag advancements that have been made in the past few decades.
+While they are nothing new, they are still worth talking about, given the airbag advancements that have been made in the past few decades.
 Nowadays, most cars not only have front airbags, they also have side airbags.

 Further, rearview cameras, like airbags, have now become standard in all modern vehicles.
 Rearview cameras help eliminate blind spots when in reverse, making it safer to back up.

-Anti-theft devices, while not a built-in safety feature in vehicles, is another feature that can make your SUV safer to drive.
+Anti-theft devices, while not a built-in safety feature in vehicles, are another feature that can make your SUV safer to drive.
 There are all kinds of anti-theft devices out there.
 Some have audible alarms while others offer GPS tracking.

 So if you want to save money on your Toronto car insurance policy, contact BrokerLink to learn more about anti-theft discounts.
 You can also request a free SUV insurance quote from BrokerLink to get an idea of how installing an anti-theft device in your car could lower your rates.